xregistry/spec/core/spec.md

   "versionsurl": "URL", ?                  # For Resources
   "versionscount": UINTEGER, ?             # For Resources
-  "versions": { Versions collection } ?    # For Resources, if inlined
+  "versions": { Versions collection } ?    # For Resources, if nested
 }
 ```